Writing Watcher Rules

 The default implementation is a no-op, and that suffices for most rules.

-• data: topic data
+• data: the new topic data.

 If your rule compares a value to one or more severity threshold levels to determine the alarm severity, consider using ThresholdHandler to compute the severity and reason.
 Most rules that use ESS data fall into this category.
 See rules.Humidity for a fairly simple example.